Franja Transversal del Norte: La Llorona massacre, El Estor

 La Llorona, located about 18 kilometers from El Estor, department of Izabal (part of the Northern Transversal Strip), was a small village with no more than twenty houses.
 Most of the first settlers arrived from the areas of Senahú and Panzós, both in Alta Verapaz.
 In 1981 the total population was about 130 people, all belonging to q'eqchi' ethnic group.
 Few people spoke Spanish and most work in their own cornfields, sporadically working for the local landowners.
 In the vicinity are the villages El Bongo, Socela, Benque, Rio Pita, Santa Maria, Big Plan and New Hope.
 Conflicts in the area were related to land tenure, highlighting the uncertainty about the boundaries between farms and communities, and the lack of titles.
 As in the National Institute of Agrarian Transformation (INTA) was not registered a legitimate owner of land occupied La Llorona, the community remained in the belief that the land belonged to the state, which had taken steps to obtain title property.
 However, a farmer with great influence in the area occupied part of the land, generating a conflict between him and the community; men of the village, on its own initiative, devised a new boundary between community land and the farmer, but the problem remained dormant.

 In the second half of the seventies were the first news about the presence of guerrillas in the villages, the commander aparacimiento Ramon, talking to people and saying they were the Guerrilla Army of the Poor.
 They passed many villages asking what problems people had and offering to solve them.
 The told peasants that the land belonged to the poor and that they should trust them.
-In 1977, Ramon a -guerilla commander- regularly visited the village of La Llorona and after finding that the issue of land was causing many problems in the community, taught people to practice new measurements, which spread fear among landowners.
+In 1977, Ramon - a guerrilla commander - regularly visited the village of La Llorona and after finding that the issue of land was causing many problems in the community, taught people to practice new measurements, which spread fear among landowners.
 That same year, the group under Ramon arbitrarily executed the Spanish landowner José Hernández, near El Recreo, which he owner.
 Following this, a clandestine group of mercenaries, dubbed "fighters of the rich" was formed to protect the interests of landlords; public authority of El Estor organized the group and paid its members, stemming from the funding of major landowners.
 The group, irregular, was related to the military commissioners of the region and with commanders of the Army, although mutual rivalries also took place.
 The secret organization murdered several people, including victims who had no connection whatsoever with insurgent groups.